Global Variables

 Certificate system variables are pre-populated for certificate task runs.

-Script output variables can be appended by PowerShell Script steps while the run is executing.
+Script output variables can be appended by script steps while the run is executing.

 Variables are scoped to one task run.
 They are available to later steps in that run and stored with run history.